rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Deep-Linking.md

    public void Foo()
    { ... }
    ```
-3. *Important*: To optimize performance, the <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService> does not scan the entire code for the methods with attributes.
+4. *Important*: To optimize performance, the <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService> does not scan the entire code for the methods with attributes.
    Instead, you need to add the class that contains the method manually using <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService.AddDeepLinkListener(System.Object)>.

    ```[C#]
    service.AddDeepLinkListener(myClass);
    ```
-4. To clean up, you can remove a listener class again using <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService.RemoveDeepLinkListener(System.Object)>
+5. To clean up, you can remove a listener class again using <xref:i5.Toolkit.Core.DeepLinkAPI.DeepLinkingService.RemoveDeepLinkListener(System.Object)>

-### Filtering Schemas
+### Filtering Schemes

-Optionally, you can also enter a schema in the attribute's definition.
+Optionally, you can also enter a scheme in the attribute's definition.
-If you do not add a schema, all schemas are recognized which have the same path.
+If you do not add a scheme, all schemes are recognized which have the same path.
 For instance, `[DeepLink("myDeepLink")]` will be activated by any URL with the path myDeepLink, e.g. "i5://myDeepLink" but also "rwth://myDeepLink", etc.
-If the schema is specified, only links which match this exact schema target the given method.
+If the scheme is specified, only links which match this exact scheme target the given method.
-So, `[DeepLink(schema: "i5", path: "myDeepLink")]` will only be called by the deep link "i5://myDeepLink" but e.g. not by "rwth://myDeepLink".
+So, `[DeepLink(scheme: "i5", path: "myDeepLink")]` will only be called by the deep link "i5://myDeepLink" but e.g. not by "rwth://myDeepLink".

 ### Extracting Further Information About the Received Deep Link